Contact: Dr. Martha Parham

 Washington, D.C. – January 27, 2022 – Today, the American Association of Community Colleges (AACC), Intel and Dell Technologies announced an 18-month initiative to design and build Artificial Intelligence (AI) Incubators across the country, utilizing the expertise and industry connections of America’s community college system.
 The announcement follows the joint commitment of AACC, Intel and Dell Technologies to grow Intel’s opens in a new windowAI for Workforce program from 18 states to 50 by 2023.

 The AACC AI Incubator Network will bear the demand for higher education AI technical and literacy skills, attract educators and support community colleges with the tools they need to teach AI courses.
-According to a 2021 EdScoop survey, underwritten by Dell Technologies and Intel, higher education administrators responded that the demand for AI skills training is outpacing their current ability to meet said demand.
+According to a 2021 EdScoop opens in a new windowsurveyopens PDF file , underwritten by Dell Technologies and Intel, higher education administrators responded that the demand for AI skills training is outpacing their current ability to meet said demand.
 Fifty-three percent of survey respondents suggested AI would account for the most significant increase in instructional demand over the next three years, and 50 percent said they would like support from a consortium/association of peer institutions.

 Since the AI for Workforce program launched in 2020, Intel has expanded it to 31 schools across 18 states.
 The AACC AI Incubator Network initiative will quickly expand the AI for Workforce program across the entire nation, fostering a national dialogue and bringing coordinated resources to the broader community college system.